qaid/meetily-to-capacities/README.md

 This will:
 1. Check `$TRANSCRIPT_DIR` for Meetily recording folders with completed transcripts
+2. Check `ALTER_TRANSCRIPT_DIR` (or the default `~/Library/Application Support/Alter/Transcripts` if not set) for Alter text/markdown/JSON transcripts
-2. Check `$TRANSCRIPT_DIR/imported/` for audio/video files to transcribe
+3. Check `$TRANSCRIPT_DIR/imported/` for audio/video files to transcribe

 ### Single File Mode
 Process a specific file: